ok-nick/opensource.contentauth.org/docs/manifest/ingredients.md

 ## Ingredient objects

-Each ingredient used to create an asset is listed in the [JSON manifest](manifest-ref.mdx) `ingredients` array.
+The `ingredients` array contains an element for each ingredient used to create an asset.
 When an ingredient itself has Content Credentials, those manifests are included in the composed asset's manifest store to keep the provenance data intact.

-The `ingredients` array contains an [ingredient object](manifest-ref.mdx#ingredient) for each ingredient.
+The `ingredients` array contains an [ingredient object](json-ref/manifest-def.mdx#ingredient) for each ingredient.
 The only required property of the `ingredient` object is the `title` property, which usually is the source file name.

 Other important properties of the ingredient object include:
 - `format`: MIME type of the source file.